kimkimani/sokaking/src/content/pages/sportpesa-mjp-prediction.md

 MJP is the most popular jackpot competition in Kenya.
 SportPesa updates a 17 games list every week to give its users a chance to win millions.
 The fun part is, you do not need to win all matches.
 Sporpesa gives a bonus fr a slected correctely predicted games og not less than 12 fixtures.

 At Soka King, we take those fixture and anyze the all.
 This week, Sporpesa MJP will be played from {{MEGA_JACKPOT_DATES}}.
 We already dropped a MJP whole match list for you.
-Each match has a prediction and a detailed anysis to what preditions selection is best.
+Each match has a prediction and a detailed analysis to what preditions selection is best.
 For exmaple, This week, we have the below list as out top prediction of the week:

 {{TOP_CONFIDENCE_FIXTURES:4}}